- Light Period vs. Spotting

 The cause of vaginal bleeding or spotting requires a thorough history of the symptoms (when the bleeding or spotting is occurring and any associated symptoms, birth control methods, and history of any medical conditions or infections).

-- A pelvic examination is usually a first step to diagnosis.
+- A pelvic examination is usually the first step to diagnosis.

 - A pregnancy test is performed for women of reproductive age.